AsherTeo/Financial-Loan-Analytics/README.md

 # Financial Loan Analysis with Dashboard (Below)

 ## Overview
-In this project, a financial loan dataset is utilized to analyze which aspects of the features contribute most significantly to profitability
+In this project, we leverage a financial loan dataset to explore the aspects of features that have the greatest impact on profitability

 This project involves analyzing a dataset of financial loan data by